 Members of the TU Wien Space Team conceptualise, design and manufacture experimental rockets, satellites and drones in their spare time.
 While the team enjoys a certain reputation in the scene, people outside the bubble usually do not know the organisation and its work.
 And if something does get published, it’s results and milestones, the way there gets lost.
-This was the case with μHoubolt, the team’s first liquid propellant rocket: the rocket is on display in the Technisches Museum Wien, but only the members themselves know how it was, when it was built.
+This was the case with μHoubolt, the team’s first liquid propellant rocket: the rocket is on display in the Technisches Museum Wien, but only the members themselves know how about the behind-the-scenes process of building it.

 This is to change with the follow-up project Lamarr: A publication documenting 343 days of rocket building with all its ups and downs, thus showing the rocket’s genesis from sketch to flight.
 A complementary exhibition makes the team’s work and the publication accessible to a wider audience.